Chart Color Schemes

 Viveash lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
-By 2041, the suburb is projected to increase its population by 276 persons, reflecting a total gain of 7.2% over the 17 years.
-This projection follows aggregated SA2-level projections indicating an above median population growth for statistical areas across the nation.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and for areas not covered by this data, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data are used.
+Looking at population projections moving forward, the Viveash (SA2) is expected to increase by 280 persons to 2041, reflecting a gain of 4.8% over the 17 years.

 Frequently Asked Questions - Population